 Ramping Up Resolutions—A 4-Step Plan to Review & Refocus Your Life

 This plan is not for the faint of heart.
 It is for the committed and courageous or those who desire to be.
 Look, if you aim at nothing—you’ll hit it every time.
 We all know that.
-Setting and achieving goals are what set men apart.
+Setting and achieving goals is what sets men apart.
 Most people talk much but fizzle more.

-A couple years back, I had an interesting discussion with a fitness instructor at a local gym.
+A couple of years back, I had an interesting discussion with a fitness instructor at a local gym.
 New Year’s resolutions often include some fitness goals, losing weight, getting healthy or whatever.
-His experience was that the goal is short live—that by mid-February, most of the well-meaning, good intentioned fitness flirts were DONE!
+His experience was that the goal is short live—that by mid-February, most of the well-meaning, good-intentioned fitness flirts were DONE!
 Their resolutions lasted barely 6 weeks.
 They fizzled out.

 That’s why people so often mock New Year’s resolutions.
 You may be one of them.
 Resolutions are seen as nice ideas, whimsical wishes, or even booze-induced bravado.
 They are often shallow and short-lived.
 They go nowhere and help no one.

 But what if…just what if the New Year’s resolution idea was reframed?
 Try out these words—REVIEW & REFOCUS.
 Could there be something incredibly transforming about an annual personal evaluation and a corresponding re-purposing for the upcoming year?
 I think it would be powerful.
 Why not join me and a host of others and try this 4-Step Plan to ramp up your resolutions in 2014 and every year after!